ikawka/Simple-Bootstrap-Calendar/README.md

 10-01-2014:

-    Added the auto position calculator using [PositionCalculator](https://github.com/tlindig/position-calculator) to be able to position the menu on top if the element is at the bottom of the page.
+-Added the auto position calculator using [PositionCalculator](https://github.com/tlindig/position-calculator) to be able to position the menu on top if the element is at the bottom of the page.

-    Added Time Selector.
+-Added Time Selector.

 Example: